Void of Vision: Disturbia and Thompson's departure (2017–2018)

 In February 2017, Void of Vision marked their first international tour supporting Chelsea Grin on the Self Inflicted European Tour.
 On 9 November, the single "Ghost in the Machine" was released alongside an accompanying music video.
 Their second EP, Disturbia, was released a day later under UNFD.
 The band recorded a rendition of the 1995 song "Israel's Son" by Silverchair for Spawn (Again), a tribute album to Silverchair released on 17 November.
-From 17 to 25 November, Void of Vision co-headlined with Woolongong metalcore band Graves for their farewell tour.
+From 17 to 25 November, Void of Vision co-headlined with Wollongong metalcore band Graves for their farewell tour.
 They performed at venues across Brisbane, Newcastle, Sydney, Wollongong, Adelaide and Melbourne.
 On 11 December, bassist Matt Thompson played his last show with the band before leaving for unknown reasons.

 On 12 January 2018, Disturbia received a limited physical release of 500 vinyl EPs.
 On 29 November, Void of Vision released a new standalone single, "Kill All My Friends", alongside an accompanying music video.
 "Kill All My Friends" was described as being a new level for their sound, incorporating more industrial and experimental elements that frontman and vocalist Jack Bergin called "110% classic VOV with a new edge."
 In December, Void of Vision joined the lineup for the inaugural Good Things festival.